vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/041/01_ko_nu.md

 As noted in the intro., the prominence of vā may establish a theme of choice or alternatives appropriate to the mass of gods mentioned in the rest of the hymn, and vā also echoes the last syllable of the phrase víśve devā́ḥ “All Gods,” to whom the hymn is dedicated.

 Given the plethora of vā-s and the absence of any finite verb, save for intrusive trā́sīthām in c, it is not surprising that interpretations of the structure and syntax of the vs. are all over the map.
 In addition to the standard tr.
-(Geldner, Renou [EVP IV, V], WG), see also Oldenberg, Lü (Varuṇa 585-86), Schindler (Root nouns, 24-25), Klein (II.203-4), Scar (581), Keydana (Inf.
+(Geldner, Renou [EVP IV, V], Witzel Gotō), see also Oldenberg, Lü (Varuṇa 585-86), Schindler (Root nouns, 24-25), Klein (II.203-4), Scar (581), Keydana (Inf.
 155 n.
 142).
 I will not rehearse them all here.

 Like many of these interpr., I take the three vā-s of bc as defining a tripartite structure of roughly parallel entities.
 I then assume that the vā of d is situated on a higher level of structure and is contrasting abc with a new clause inaugurated in d.